JonathanKulpa/JonathanKulpa/README.md

 ## About Me

 ### ❕ Areas of Interest:
-- Biomedical Signal Processing and Analysis
+- Biomedical Image and Signal Processing and Analysis
 - Data Science and Analytics
 - Wearable Devices